 BOSTON (WHDH) - Motorists heading into Boston were forced to deal with major traffic delays Thursday morning after a tractor-trailer driver clipped the top of the O’Neill Tunnel, sending debris flying through the air.

-And now the driver, 59-year-old Bryan Elliot, of Ontario, Canada, is saying he is sorry for the traffic aftermath, but that this was an accident and nothing more.
+And now the driver, 59-year-old Bryan Elliott, of Ontario, Canada, is saying he is sorry for the traffic aftermath, but that this was an accident and nothing more.

-Remembering the hectic scene this morning, Elliot said, “I was through the tunnel, got three-quarters of the way through and it happened.”
+Remembering the hectic scene this morning, Elliott said, “I was through the tunnel, got three-quarters of the way through and it happened.”

 Troopers responding to the southbound side of the highway near Exit 20 about 6 a.m. found a pair of disabled vehicles and debris from the toppled truck in the roadway, according to Massachusetts State Police.